Aravind8281/React/Axios/Readme.md

-# Axios is a popular JavaScript library used for making HTTP requests from the browser.
-# It is commonly employed in front-end development, especially with frameworks like React, Angular, or Vue.js.
-# Axios simplifies the process of sending asynchronous HTTP requests to a server and handling the responses.
+ Axios is a popular JavaScript library used for making HTTP requests from the browser.It is commonly employed in front-end development, especially with frameworks like React, Angular, or Vue.js.Axios simplifies the process of sending asynchronous HTTP requests to a server and handling the responses.

 Here's a brief breakdown: